heroku/cowboyku/guide/http_req_life.md

 sent and often other related operations the user can add like writing logs.

-Requests take the following route in Cowboy:
+Requests take the following route in Cowboyku:

 ![HTTP request/response flowchart](http_req_resp.png)

 This shows the default middlewares, but they may be configured differently in your setup.
-The dark green indicates the points where you can hook your own code, the light green is the Cowboy code that you can of course configure as needed.
+The dark green indicates the points where you can hook your own code, the light green is the Cowboyku code that you can of course configure as needed.

 The `acceptor` is the part of the server that accepts